khmaher/SNPs-discovery-for-Fluidigm/README.md

  The user then specifies how many SNPs they want to randomly extract from the VCF to take forward for primer design.

  <b> You must supply the command line with:</b><br>
+  - the name you want to call your VCF, this should match the name you specified in the previous step (-o)
   - minimum depth needed to retain a SNP site (-r)
   - the minimum quality threshold for a SNP to be retained (all SNPs with a lower quality score will be excluded) (-q)
   - the minimum number of individuals typed to retain a SNP (-i)